TL;DR

 {{- end }}

 Every Deployment, Job, and CronJob template calls these helpers.
 One change propagates everywhere.
+When openshiftRunAsUser is unset (vanilla Kubernetes), the UID block is omitted entirely.
 Do not repeat this block in individual subchart templates — that is how drift happens, and drift is how you get a 3am incident when a batch Job fails its SCC check on its first scheduled run.

 The correct pattern: inject the CA at pod startup via a Helm-controlled init container.